1996Rosy/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 * You are able to prove that AJAX requests are sent by the browser and you can show the content of th responses.
 * You are able to explain why your demo would not work without a reverse proxy (because of a security restriction).
 * You have **documented** your configuration in your report.

+**DOCUMENTATION**

+For my configuration I used the version 7.2 of apache thus my apache2-foreground is the updated version made for apache 7.2.

 ## Step 5: Dynamic reverse proxy configuration